selimslab/selimslab.github.io/_NOTES/arts/philosophy/life-is-play.md

 ---

-Do not expect to “get” anything
+Do not expect to "get” anything

 Do not expect to be better